keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

 All of these were tremendously beneficial.

-- My anxiety has reduced dramatically, though it remains an ongoing battle
+- My anxiety reduced dramatically
 - My body feels *much* better
 - I feel more connected with myself and the world
 - I feel re-energized and motivated

-**I'm so grateful I was privileged enough to take a six-month sabbatical 🙏🏻**
+**I'm so grateful I was privileged enough to take a sabbatical 🙏🏻**

 ### Gaining clarity